Enhancing Accessibility through IMS Global Standards

 4. Open Annotations

-Creating associations between distinct pieces of information currently lacks a structured format for interchange between devices and people.
+Creating associations between distinct pieces of information currently lack a structured format for interchange between devices and people.
 User-created annotations cannot be shared or reused due to a deliberate "lock-in" strategy within the environments where they were created.
 The EPUB adaption allows bundling of collections of annotations and specifying target audience (teacher, age range, etc.).
 Annotations can be provided separately or bundled in the EPUB.
 Open annotations may replace embedding a long description in the HTML as the “description/annotation” could reside elsewhere, resulting in a decoupling of the long description from the HTML code.

 5. LMS Integration